ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 Download and install [Kernel Adiutor ](https://f-droid.org/de/packages/com.nhellfire.kerneladiutor/).

 Open  the menu and tap on `CPU`.
-Scroll down to `Multicore Power Saving` and check if it is set to `Enabled`.
+Scroll down to `Multicore Power Saving` and check if it is set to enabled.

 ## Links